uptane/deployment-considerations/customizations.md

 - It does not weaken Uptane's security to use Uptane over a transport layer security system.
 If the cost is low, then this can be viewed in some situations as adding defense-in-depth, especially if the security system can improve detection, mitigation, or reporting of network disruptions.

+- Security at the transport layer may offer forensic proof of origin and destination (when strong mutual authentication is used).
+This may be necessary for compliance to OTA update standards and various current draft regulations.

 ## Multiple primaries